cobwebos/docs/articles/azure-stack/azure-stack-storage-transfer.md

 For more information about Microsoft Azure Storage Explorer, see [Get started with Storage Explorer (Preview)](../vs-azure-tools-storage-manage-with-storage-explorer.md)

+## AzCopy
 <a id="azcopy" class="xliff"></a>

-## AzCopy
 AzCopy is a Windows Command-line utility designed to copy data to and from Microsoft Azure Blob and Table storage using simple commands with optimal performance.
 You can copy data from one object to another within your storage account, or between storage accounts.

+### Download and install AzCopy
 <a id="download-and-install-azcopy" class="xliff"></a>

-### Download and install AzCopy

 [Download](https://aka.ms/azcopyforazurestack) the supported version of AzCopy for Azure Stack.
 You can install and use AzCopy on Azure Stack the same way as Azure.
 To learn more, see [Transfer data with the AzCopy Command-Line Utility](../storage/storage-use-azcopy.md).

+### Known issues
 <a id="known-issues" class="xliff"></a>

-### Known issues
 * Any AzCopy operation on File storage is not available because File Storage is not yet available in Azure Stack.
 * Asynchronous data transfer between Azure Storage and Azure Stack is not supported.
 You can specify the transfer with the `/SyncCopy` option to copy the data.

+## Azure PowerShell
 <a id="azure-powershell" class="xliff"></a>

-## Azure PowerShell
 Azure PowerShell is a module that provides cmdlets for managing services on both Azure and Azure Stack.
 It's a task-based command-line shell and scripting language designed especially for system administration.

 Azure Stack compatible Azure PowerShell modules are required to work with Azure Stack.
 For more information, see [Install PowerShell for Azure Stack](azure-stack-powershell-install.md) and [Configure PowerShell for use with Azure Stack](azure-stack-powershell-configure.md) to learn more.

-The current compatible Azure PowerShell module version for Azure Stack is 1.2.9.
+The current compatible Azure PowerShell module version for Azure Stack is 1.2.10.
 It’s different from the latest version of Azure PowerShell.
 This difference impacts storage services operation:

-* The return value format of `Get-AzureRmStorageAccountKey` in version 1.2.9 has two properties: `Key1` and `Key2`, while the current Azure version returns an array containing all the account keys.
+* The return value format of `Get-AzureRmStorageAccountKey` in version 1.2.10 has two properties: `Key1` and `Key2`, while the current Azure version returns an array containing all the account keys.

    ```
    # This command gets a specific key for a Storage account,